qingnanl/gsdensity/README.md

 Installation not successful in macos with M1 chip, due to a dependency of the CelliD package (https://github.com/LTLA/scuttle/issues/14#issuecomment-989653173).
 Will keep testing and update when this is solved.
 (9/17: please check Update section #2)

+There is a dependency package 'anticlust' and please use older versions of the package (e.g., 0.6.1).

 ```
 # Development version (recommended):